hellbox/srob-migration/content/reviews/take-this-sentence-for-example.md

-name = "Take this sentence, for example" title = "Take this sentence, for example" dek = "Jez Burrows created a book of stories made up of example sentences from dictionaries, and in doing so, created a new form of wordplay and entertainment. " facebookauto = "In Dictionary Stories, Jez Burrows has created a novel form of crafting stories." twitterauto = "In Dictionary Stories, @jezburrows has created a novel form of crafting stories. " reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/dictionary-stories.md"]
+name = "Take this sentence, for example" title = "Take this sentence, for example" dek = "Jez Burrows created a book of stories made up of example sentences from dictionaries, and in doing so, created a new form of wordplay and entertainment. " type = "Review"facebookauto = "In Dictionary Stories, Jez Burrows has created a novel form of crafting stories." twitterauto = "In Dictionary Stories, @jezburrows has created a novel form of crafting stories. " reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/dictionary-stories.md"]